PhilipGriffith/AHPy/README.md

 A Compare object that does not have a parent will have identical local and global weights; a Compare object that has neither a parent nor children will have identical local, global and target weights.

 In many instances, the sum of the local or target weights of a Compare object will not equal 1.0 *exactly*.
 This is due to rounding.
-If it's critical that the sum of the weights equals 1.0, rather than, say, 1.0001, it's recommended to simply divide the weights by their cumulative sum: `x = x / np.sum(x)`.
+If it's critical that the sum of the weights equals 1.0, rather than 1.0001, it's recommended to simply divide the weights by their cumulative sum: `x = x / np.sum(x)`.
 Note, however, that the resulting values will contain a false level of precision, given their inputs.

 ### Missing Pairwise Comparisons